 Is it a unique piece?

-More about this stone: chrysocolla—properties, meaning, and uses.
-See also: other handcrafted pendants · silver jewelry.
+More about this stone: chrysocolla — properties and uses.
+See also: other handmade pendants.